nbc-bravo/drupal-amp/README.md

 * Click Save button (this brings you back to the AMP config form)

 ### Analytics (optional)
-* Enter your Google Analytics Web Property ID and click save
+* Go to the AMP configuration screen at `/admin/config/content/amp/analytics`
-* This will automatically be added to the AMP version of your pages
+* Enter your Google Analytics Web Property ID and click save configuration

 ### Adsense (optional)
 * Enter your Google AdSense Publisher ID and click save